investindex/Vocab/README.md

 &nbsp;

 <sup id="f1"> 1 </sup> In chapters 4, 7, and 13 (but mainly in 7), the book states that broad market index funds are "self-cleansing".
 "Companies routinely fade away and are replaced with new blood."
 Aside from the mixed metaphor, this is not correct.
-As Jeremy Siegel showed in _[Stocks for the Long Run](https://en.wikipedia.org/wiki/Stocks_for_the_Long_Run)_, the companies in the original S&P 500 index delivered better returns to investors than the actual S&P 500 index!
-The process of replacement did not help S&P 500 investors.
+As Jeremy Siegel showed in _[Stocks for the Long Run](https://en.wikipedia.org/wiki/Stocks_for_the_Long_Run)_, the 500 companies in the original S&P 500 index delivered better returns to investors than the actual S&P 500 index!
+The process of reconstituting the index is not the secret sauce Collins claims; the opposite is true.

 In chapter 7, he writes that stock returns are distributed in something like a bell curve.
 The [reality](https://www.youtube.com/watch?v=xfdMDGIABek) is that stock returns are highly positively skewed.
 In other words, the returns of the overall market are driven by a tiny fraction of companies.
 This is very different than what a normal distribution implies.